Simplicity and money are not normally words that go together.

 It takes considerably less time, energy, and stress to stay in control rather than to gain control over a whole lot of complexity.

 As a consequence, you are far more likely to stick with it and keep taking actions resulting in accelerated learning and improved results.

 And so this successful cycle continues.
 It’s another example of the power of compounding…

 A number of years ago I was sitting in a packed live event about wealth creation.

-At the end we received a presentation of how we could implement some of the strategies we had been taught in this shiny new managed fund product.
+At the end, we received a presentation on how we could implement some of the strategies we had been taught in this shiny new managed fund product.

 The disclaimer in the product document was many pages, which should have been my first red flag.

 But, with the expectation of how this was going to ‘simply’ apply what we had learned I decided to invest some money into the product.

 It was supposed to be designed to make money no matter what direction the stock market moved…